-Some materials that are chemically resistant to this product are listed below.
-For more options, refer to Category C on an EPA chemical-resistance category selection chart.
+Some materials that are chemically resistant to this product are made of any waterproof material.
+If you want more options, follow the instructions for Category A on an EPA chemical-resistance category selection chart.

 Mixers, loaders, applicators, flaggers, and other handlers must wear: